JICE

 Features of Graduate School

-<Outline of Graduate School of Arts and Sciences>
+Outline of Graduate School of Arts and Sciences

-Students from many countries study together.
-Japanese and international colleagues appreciate this intercultural diversity and learn from each other’s differences.
-Since 2002, ICU Graduate School has accepted about 10 students as ‘Rotary Peace Scholars’ every year.
-They come from countries all around the world, and, just as JDS students do, they possess working experience and through their graduate studies they aim to prepare themselves for future contributions to peace building, conflict resolution and sustainable development.
-Bringing together students with such diverse backgrounds and experiences provides even more opportunities for students to learn from each other.
+Students from many countries study in ICU's graduate school.
+Many students appreciate this international diversity because they can learn from each other.
+Since 2002, ICU's graduate school has accepted approximately 10 students every year as “Rotary Peace Fellows.”
+They come from countries all around the world.
+Like many JDS Fellows, many Rotary Peace Fellows possess professional working experience before they enter ICU's graduate school.
+Bringing together students with diverse backgrounds and experiences provides students with great opportunities to learn from each other.

 ▲ Page Top